 The Accelerated Schools hold the rights to suspend a student at the assistant principal/principal's discretion and utilizes the California Education Code only as a guide to help parents understand the context in which a student may be suspended.
 The Accelerated Schools will follow all applicable California laws in regards to the administration of our suspension and expulsion policies using Section 48900 as a guide.

-A pupil shall not be suspended from school or recommended for expulsion, unless the superintendent of the school The Accelerated Schools or the principal of the school in which the pupil is enrolled determines that the pupil has committed an act as defined pursuant to any of subdivisions (a) to (r), inclusive:
+A pupil shall not be suspended from school or recommended for expulsion, unless the superintendent of the school district or the principal of the school in which the pupil is enrolled determines that the pupil has committed an act as defined pursuant to any of subdivisions (a) to (r), inclusive:

-- (a) (1) Caused, attempted to cause, or threatened to cause physical injury to another person. - (2) Willfully used force or violence upon the person of another, except in self-defense. - (b) Possessed, sold, or otherwise furnished a firearm, knife, explosive, or other dangerous object, unless, in the case of possession of an object of this type, the pupil had obtained written permission to possess the item from a certificated school employee, which is concurred in by the principal or the designee of the principal. - (c) Unlawfully possessed, used, sold, or otherwise furnished, or been under the influence of, a controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the Health and Safety Code, an alcoholic beverage, or an intoxicant of any kind. - (d) Unlawfully offered, arranged, or negotiated to sell a controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the Health and Safety Code, an alcoholic beverage, or an intoxicant of any kind, and either sold, delivered, or otherwise furnished to a person another liquid, substance, or material and represented the liquid, substance, or material as a controlled substance, alcoholic beverage, or intoxicant. - (e) Committed or attempted to commit robbery or extortion. - (f) Caused or attempted to cause damage to school property or private property. - (g) Stole or attempted to steal school property or private property. - (h) Possessed or used tobacco, or products containing tobacco or nicotine products, including, but not limited to, cigarettes, cigars, miniature cigars, clove cigarettes, smokeless tobacco, snuff, chew packets, and betel.
-However, this section does not prohibit the use or possession by a pupil of his or her own prescription products. - (i) Committed an obscene act or engaged in habitual profanity or vulgarity. - (j) Unlawfully possessed or unlawfully offered, arranged, or negotiated to sell drug paraphernalia, as defined in Section 11014.5 of the Health and Safety Code.
+(a) (1) Caused, attempted to cause, or threatened to cause physical injury to another person.

+(2) Willfully used force or violence upon the person of another, except in self-defense. (b) Possessed, sold, or otherwise furnished a firearm, knife, explosive, or other dangerous object, unless, in the case of possession of an object of this type, the pupil had obtained written permission to possess the item from a certificated school employee, which is concurred in by the principal or the designee of the principal.

+- (c) Unlawfully possessed, used, sold, or otherwise furnished, or been under the influence of, a controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the Health and Safety Code, an alcoholic beverage, or an intoxicant of any kind. - (d) Unlawfully offered, arranged, or negotiated to sell a controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the Health and Safety Code, an alcoholic beverage, or an intoxicant of any kind, and either sold, delivered, or otherwise furnished to a person another liquid, substance, or material and represented the liquid, substance, or material as a controlled substance, alcoholic beverage, or intoxicant. - (e) Committed or attempted to commit robbery or extortion. - (f) Caused or attempted to cause damage to school property or private property. - (g) Stole or attempted to steal school property or private property. - (h) Possessed or used tobacco, or products containing tobacco or nicotine products, including, but not limited to, cigarettes, cigars, miniature cigars, clove cigarettes, smokeless tobacco, snuff, chew packets, and betel.
+However, this section does not prohibit the use or possession by a pupil of his or her own prescription products.